Azure/logicapps/templates/README.md

     1. Use [Logic Apps template creator script](https://github.com/logicappsio/LogicAppTemplateCreator)
 1. Create template JSON with template metadata, [this sample](sample.json) is a great place to start

+## Add template to the manifest
+Once the template is created, add it to [manifest.json](manifest.json) so that it can be indexed and rendered by Logic Apps.

 ## Testing
 To test a new template, it is the easiest to use Fiddler to redirect traffic.